Aviation Relations

 Here's the good news: FAA isn't asking you to implement military-grade security systems.

-The requirement is to "demonstrate effort to consider and address' cyber risks 'relevant to the type and scale of the project."
+The requirement is to demonstrate an effort to consider and address cyber risks relevant to the project's type and scale.

 For a small airport, that typically means:

+Risk Assessment Documentation.
 Walk through what you have.
-Which systems connect to networks—even indirectly?
+Which systems connect to networks, even indirectly?
 What operational technologies are you running: access control, lighting, HVAC, fuel management?
 Where do vendors have remote access?

-You likely already have some of this in place—it's often just not documented.
+Basic Security Measures.
+You likely already have some of this in place.
+It's often just not documented.
 Network segmentation between IT and operational systems.
 Access controls.
-Update procedures.
-An incident response plan, even a basic one.
+Update procedures: an incident response plan, even a basic one.

 This isn't about achieving perfect security.
 It's about demonstrating you've thought through the risks and have reasonable measures in place.